alec-kr/F1PyStats/README.md

 # F1PyStats
-F1PyStats is an open-source Python3 package that provides Formula 1 data to developers.
+F1PyStats is an open-source Python3 package that provides Formula 1 data/statistics to developers.

-This package obtains F1 data via the [Ergast Developer API](http://ergast.com/mrd/), and returns results in a pandas DataFrame format.
+This package obtains Formula 1 data via the [Ergast Developer API](http://ergast.com/mrd/), and returns results in a pandas DataFrame format.

 # Installation
 ```